Weight Loss Surgery

 After your initial visit to the surgeon you will need to complete a comprehensive preoperative assessment to ensure you are well prepared and to minimise any potential risks of surgery.

-We will arrange for you to see our bariatric assessor, dietician, have blood tests, and undergo gastroscopy:
+We will arrange for you to see our bariatric physician, dietician, have blood tests, and undergo gastroscopy:

-- The bariatric assessor is a primary care physician who will assess your general health and any medical conditions.
-Routine fasting blood tests are reviewed and other specific investigations and referrals to specialists may be arranged as required to ensure the anaesthetic and surgery can be performed safely.
+- The bariatric physician is a primary care practitioner who will assess your general health and any medical conditions.
+Routine fasting blood tests are reviewed and other specific investigations and referrals to specialists may be arranged as required to ensure the anaesthetic and surgery can be performed safely eg heart tests, sleep studies.

-- The dietician will discuss the changes required after surgery including the liquid and soft/pureed dietary phases and vitamin supplementation.
+- The dietician will discuss the changes required after surgery including the liquid, pureed and soft dietary phases and the required vitamin and mineral supplementation.
 They will help you improve your food choices, slow the speed of eating, select smaller portions and avoid common problems after surgery including dehydration, constipation and low energy levels.

 - Your surgeon will perform a gastroscopy and examine the stomach to look for a hiatus hernia, signs of reflux, ulcers, inflammation and Helicobacter pylori# which require initial treatment and/or may change the way an operation needs to be performed.